-Speaking of technicalities, these TVs use a thin film material which is able to emit the light that covers the entire screen.
-The most intriguing thing is the fact that each of the pixels works independently from the other which allow each to light up or darken depending on the image being displayed.
+Speaking of technicalities, these TVs use a thin film material that is able to emit the light that covers the entire screen.
+The most intriguing thing is the fact that each of the pixels works independently from the other which allows each to light up or darken depending on the image being displayed.

-LCD or Liquid-crystal-display televisions uses the liquid-crystal display to display or produce images.
-The panels are very thin and light but in terms of their capabilities, they consume more power and have poor contrast ratio and an inferior color gamut compared to the display technologies listed above.
+LCD or Liquid-crystal-display televisions use the liquid-crystal display to display or produce images.
+The panels are very thin and light but in terms of their capabilities, they consume more power and have a poor contrast ratio and an inferior color gamut compared to the display technologies listed above.

 They are, by far, the most widely produced and sold television display type basically due to their price point compared to other alternative display technologies.